-Accreditation: BAU is accredited by ACICS - Accrediting Council for Independent Colleges and Schools.
+Accreditation: BAU is accredited by ACICS - Accredited by the Accrediting Council for Independent Colleges and Schools to award bachelor's and master's degrees.

 SEVP Certification: BAU has SEVP certification, which allows it to issue Forms I-20, "Certificate of Eligibility for Nonimmigrant Student Status," to prospective international students.